graalvm/graalvm-demos/java-simple-stream-benchmark/README.md

 ## A Note About the Results

 The benchmark mode is the `AverageTime` in nanoseconds per operation, which means lower numbers are better.

-Note that the results you see can be influenced by the hardware you're running this benchmark on, the CPU load, and other factors.
+Note that the results you see can be influenced by the hardware you are running this benchmark on, the CPU load, and other factors.
 Interpret them responsibly.